aaronpnguyen/cloud_guru/solutions_architect_professional/data_stores/06_elastic_block_storage.md

 - Can only be used with EC2
 - Tied to a single availability zone
 - Variety of optomized choices for IOPS, throughput, and costs
+- Space must be provisioned when first setting up a volume
+    - Users will be billed for all the space provisioned, it is not pay for what you use

 ## EBS vs Instance Store
 - Instance store